Monday, March 27, 2017

 My Gift from Roald Dahl and Mrs. Jones

 One of my most cherished memories from elementary school is sitting around Mrs. Jones and hearing her read The Big Friendly Giant by Roald Dahl.
 I remember sitting on the edge of my seat, imagination soaring, and creeping closer while the pages turned.
 As the story went on, the plot thickened, and I started to notice that I was more excited for her to read the next chapter than I was for recess.
-Looking back now, it was her funny character voices and dedication to story-telling that sparked my love for words and books.
-Who would have thought that some unconventional teaching paired with the amazing story of an orphan who joins the fight against evil giants would influence me enough to keep studying literature in college?

 Today, however, I’m nervous that this same love of reading and books is disappearing.
 Average reading levels continue going down and attention is constantly focused in so many different places.
-Here are just a few of the problem this is causing:
+Here are just a few of the problems this is causing:

 • “Many states use third-grade reading scores to predict the number of jail cells they might need in the future (about three out of five prisoners in America are illiterate).”